A Summer Story

-A Summer Story is a British drama film released in 1988, directed by Piers Haggard, based on John Galsworthy’s 1916 short story "The Apple Tree", with a script by Penelope Mortimer.
-It stars James Wilby, Imogen Stubbs, and Susannah York.

-In 1904, a young gentleman visiting a rural area has an intense love affair with a village girl.
+A Summer Story is a 1988 British drama film directed by Piers Haggard and written by Penelope Mortimer, based on John Galsworthy’s 1916 short story "The Apple Tree".
+Starring James Wilby, Imogen Stubbs and Susannah York, the plot takes place in 1902 and 1920, wherein a young gentleman visiting a rural area had an intense love affair with a village girl.
 Eighteen years later, he is passing that way again.

 Plot

-In the summer of 1904 Frank Ashton (James Wilby), an educated young man from London, is on a walking holiday in Devon with a friend.
-When he falls and twists his ankle, Ashton is helped at a nearby farmhouse and stays there for a few days to recover, while his friend goes on.
-Ashton quickly falls for the village girl who looks after him, Megan David (Imogen Stubbs), and she falls in love with him, to the great distress of her cousin Joe Narracombe (Jerome Flynn), who wants Megan for himself.
-Ashton and Megan spend several nights together, and after that he takes the train to a seaside town to cash a cheque at a bank, promising to return the next morning and take Megan away with him and marry her.
+In the summer of 1902, Frank Ashton, an educated young barrister from London, is on a walking holiday in Devon with a friend.
+When he falls and twists his ankle, Ashton is helped at a nearby farmhouse in Dartmoor and stays there for a few days to recover, while his friend goes on.
+During his stay, he quickly falls for the village girl who looks after him, Megan David.
+Joe Narracombe, Megan's cousin who is wary of refined men like Ashton, wants Megan for himself.
+Ashton, seeking ways to get close to Megan, goes to the local sheep shearing festivities and learns to sheer his first sheep.
+That night, Megan professes she returns Ashton's feelings and they consummate their relationship.